JGilsenan/klipperbackups/printer_data/config/stealthchanger/readme.md

 - Assuming that all looks well at this point, command the Z position to the absolute value of the offset found while babystepping above, in our case ABS(-0.1mm) = 0.1mm
 - If everything was done correctly up until this point you should now be able to slide a paper under the nozzle with just the slightest amount of friction, just as it was when you initially set the Z_Offset using the `PROBE_CALIBRATE` procedure
-- If that is the case, excellent, you can move on, if not, then
+- If that is the case, excellent, you can move on, if not, then unfortunately your best bet is to start from the top, being careful to follow directions exactly as written!

+If you made it this far successfully, consider this a waypoint in your journey, what I mean is that if you mess up at any point past this in the process you can simply erase all of your gcode offsets (of course leave the Z_Offset value for T0 alone!) and start over from this point!